MartinTomis/Cloning/README.md

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate is adjusted automatically.
+The model used an Adam optimizer, so the learning rate is adjusted automatically.

 ####4.
 Appropriate training data

 The training data include 3 laps of driving in the middle of the road, approximately 1 lap of recovery driving (recording starts when the car starts returning from the side of the road to the middle) and 1 lap of smooth driving through the curves.
 Only the track from the lake is used to generate data.

 ###Architecture and Training Documentation